Why is my SELECT query running slowly on my Amazon Aurora MySQL DB Cluster?

 Or, log in to MySQL with an admin account, and run this command to identify deadlocks from the command output in the Latest Detected Deadlock section:

 Check if your query is using an index

-If a query does not have an index or does full table scans, it will be slower in general.
+If a query doesn't have an index or does full table scans, then the query runs more slowly.
 Indexes help to speed up SELECT queries.

-To check if your query is using index, use the EXPLAIN query.
+To check if your query is using an index, use the EXPLAIN query.
 This is a helpful tool for troubleshooting slow queries.
 In the EXPLAIN output, check the table names, key used, and number of rows scanned during the query.
-If the output does not show any keys in use, then create an index on the columns used in the WHERE clause.
+If the output doesn't show any keys in use, then create an index on the columns used in the WHERE clause.

 If the table has the indexing required, check if the table statistics are up to date.
 Making sure that statistics are accurate means that the query optimizer uses the most selective indexes with the correct cardinality.
 This improves query performance.